CASA-girls/InflationCalculator/README.md

 # Cross Country Inflation Calculator

 Summary: What is the website, relation to connected environments.
 1-2 sentences.
+Our Cross Country Carbon and Inflation Calculator is simple tool allowing the users to understand how much £X in year Y is worth in a given year.
+CCCIC took this concept and adapted it to allow users to interact with multi-country data, i.e. compare how much £X in year Y is worth in a given year across multiple countries.

+Initially, our research question was shaped by the desire to understand how purchasing power had evolved over time in GB, FR, DE, and IT, with a focus on comparing these countries.
+The primary audience for this inquiry was investors seeking insights into the impact of inflation across different nations.

 # Research Question

 How has the purchasing power changed over time in GB, FR, DE and IT and how do these countries compare?​ Has purchasing power been correctalted with carbon emissions in the same year?

-**Why would we want to compare inflation across countries?**
+**Why compare inflation across countries & technologies used** We observed that national emissions data primarily relies on estimations using accounting tools and assumptions, rather than directly sensing the environment.
+This realisation led to the formation of the phase 2 of the project, which aims to establish a connection between human activity (inflation) and measured CO2 presence in the environment.
+The phase 2  research question therefore is:
+“How do purchasing power and CO2 presence correlate over time in GB, FR, DE, and IT, and how do these countries compare?”

-* Checking inflation rates in different countries helps you see how well each country is doing economically and whether it's a good place to invest or travel. ​
+* 🚀 Checking inflation rates in different countries helps you see how well each country is doing economically and whether it's a good place to invest or travel. ​

-* Historical data helps us see how economies have grown or struggled in the past. ​
+* 🚀 Historical data helps us see how economies have grown or struggled in the past. ​

-* For those who travel or invest money, it gives insights into the safety and growth potential of different places. ​
+*🚀 For those who travel or invest money, it gives insights into the safety, growth potential and CO@ reduction strategies of differing countries. ​

-* Learning from the past helps us make better decision.
+*🚀Learning from the past helps us make better decision.

 **Why could inflation correlate with CO2 emissions in the same year?**